cuthbertLab/music21/music21/doc/moduleStream.rst

 **append()**

-    Add a (sub)Stream, Element, or object (wrapped into a default element) to the element Stream.
+    Add a (sub)Stream, Music21Object, or object (wrapped into a default element) to the Stream at the stored offset of the object, or at 0.0.
+For adding to the last open location of the stream, use addNext.
+Adds an entry in Locations as well.

     >>> a = Stream()
-    >>> a.append(None)
+    >>> a.append(music21.Music21Object())
     >>> a.append(music21.note.Note('G#'))
     >>> len(a)
     2
-    QUESTION: should this also add an entry to the parent and context attributes (if any) in the object?

 **addNext()**